-• Check the written report we send you.
-When you receive the Part D EOB look it over to be sure the information is complete and correct.
-If you think something is missing or you have any questions, please call us at Member Services.
+Check the written report we send you.
+When you receive the Part D EOB, look it over to be sure the information is complete and correct.
+If you think something is missing or you have any questions, please call us at Pharmacy Member Services.
+You can manage part D EOB through an online account at www.optumrx.com, or link to the part D information through your member portal.
 Be sure to keep these reports.

-SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 3, 4 and 5 drugs
+SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 4 and Tier 5drugs

 The Deductible Stage is the first payment stage for your drug coverage.
-This stage begins when you fill your first prescription for the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$185 for 2024.
-The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
-You will pay a yearly deductible of \$185 on tiers 3, 4 and 5.
-You must pay the full cost of your tier 3, 4 and 5 drugs until you reach the plan's deductible amount.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus, and travel vaccines.
+You will pay a yearly deductible of \$185 on Tier 4 and 5 drugs.
+You must pay the full cost of your tier 4 and tier 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible.
 The full cost is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$185 for your tier 3, 4 and 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$185 for your tier 4 and tier 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.